Basic information

 Contact PCS Support and send your application.

-2.1.2 How a person request an account?
+2.1.2 How does a person request an account?

 Form from the login page click the “Request new account” link to open the form or contact PCS Support to request access.

-All access requests need to be approved by already existing active users of the same company.
+All-access requests need to be approved by already existing active users of the same company.

 2.2 Links to systems